Vinlic/WebVideoCreator/README.en-US.md

 - CPU clock speed has a significant impact on baseline speed.
 Consumer-grade CPUs often have high clock speeds, which can provide better performance.
 - It is recommended to use GPU acceleration for rendering and composition.
 If your device has a GPU but it's not being utilized, check the configuration settings or report the issue.
 - Using an SSD (Solid State Drive) can improve hard disk cache write performance during parallel rendering, reducing rendering time.
 - Choosing the right video hardware encoder is essential.
-The default is software encoding (libx264 for mp4 and vp8 for webm).
+The default is software encoding (libx264 for mp4 and libvpx for webm).
 If you have integrated or dedicated graphics device, remember to configure them to use the supported hardware encoders.
 - Some delays may result from network file transfers.
 It's advisable to deploy the static file server on the same server or access the file server from a local network.

 ---